-Adam Wells writes about wine from nine to five, then goes home and writes about whisky and cider for an increasingly large gaggle of magazines, both printed and online.
-You can find most of his scribblings about drinks on Twitter, where he started out as The Whisky Pilgrim but now goes by the handle @Drinkscribbler.
+Adam Wells writes about wine from nine to five, then goes home and writes about cider and perry for an increasingly large gaggle of magazines, both printed and online.
+You can find most of his scribblings about drinks on Twitter, where he started out as The Whisky Pilgrim but now goes by the handle @CiderReviewAdam.
 When not writing about alcohol he’s often to be found falling over on one of Reading’s amateur stages.
 He is the careful owner of one spittoon, and shares his West Reading home with several hundred bottles and one geophysicist.

 What have you missed most in lockdown?

 Probably the ability to just go somewhere.
 To just walk out of the door.
 Doesn’t matter what it’s to do or who it’s to see.
 Just the fundamental, liberating act of leaving the house for a non-essential purpose.

 The independent scene, especially restaurants, but specifically the way that the people in Reading who know and care about these places gather around them so tightly and champion them so fiercely.
 It’s something I see a lot on your Twitter and at your lunches and I think it stems from the sneers that occasionally float this way from people who don’t know Reading, who think it’s just grey and bland and a place that’s on the way to other places.
 There’s such a depth of pride in the independents that are here.
 They’re not taken for granted, and I think that’s special.
 If I’m allowed a least favourite thing, glass not being collected with recycling is a runaway winner.